chevere/chevere/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b956754f8ff04aaa9ca24a6e4cc21661)](https://www.codacy.com/gh/chevere/chevere?utm_source=github.com&utm_medium=referral&utm_content=chevere/chevere&utm_campaign=Badge_Grade)
 [![Maintainability](https://api.codeclimate.com/v1/badges/e096f89454df0538144f/maintainability)](https://codeclimate.com/github/chevere/chevere/maintainability)

-# About Chevere
+# Chevere

+This is the main repository of The Chevere Framework.

-Chevere is a framework for building server side applications, like content management systems, websites and APIs.
+Chevere is a development framework for building pluggable server side applications, following Clean Code principles, with a strongly typed code and a heavy culture on the console.
+[Learn more](https://github.com/chevere/docs/blob/master/introduction.md).

-The main goal is to leverage the work needed to build extensible applications by providing reusable tools like Routing, Hooks, CLI commands, Controllers and automatic API mapping.

-Chevere provides a layered architecture, easy to customize so you users can distribute plugins with more peace of mind.

-## Note: This is a work-in-progress
+## ⚠ This is a work-in-progress ⚠

 The project is under development and is not recommended to use it for production yet.
-You can check the on-going development in the [Chevere + Chevereto V4 Trello board](https://trello.com/b/DCZhECwN/chevere-chevereto-v4).

 ## Building